 The consumer price index (CPI) in 2001 was 177.1. the Bureau of Labor Statistics uses this CPI value to track inflation on a monthly basis.

-According to the Bureau of Labor Statistics, the dollar experienced an average inflation rate of 2.04% per year.
-Prices in 2017 are 38.0% higher than prices in 2001.
+According to the Bureau of Labor Statistics consumer price index, the dollar experienced an average inflation rate of 2.04% per year.
+Prices in 2018 are 41.0% higher than prices in 2001.

 |CPI in 2001||177.1|